prusselluccs/CS3300_Iteration4_Instructions/README.md

 This guide is to set up integration testing for rails, adding test coverage with Simplecov, set up devise for rails, and set up circleci

 ### Step 1 - Change directories into your portfolio application <br>
 `cd <Your application name>`

-### Step 2 - Unit test for title & description validates presence of
+### Step 2 - Unit test for validating the presence of the description

+1. Complete the unit test for validating the presence of the description <br>
-1. Make sure that you have code in the spec/models/projects.rb for testing the presence of both the title and description
+   a.
+Make sure that you have code in the spec/models/projects.rb for testing the presence of the description <br>
+   b.
+Run `rspec ./spec/models/projects.rb` and validate that the test fails <br>
-2. Add code in the models/project.rb file to validate the title and description
+   c.
+Add the appropriate code in the models/project.rb file to validate the presence of the description <br>
+   d.
+Run `rspec ./spec/models/projects.rb` and validate that the test passed <br>

 ### Step 3 - Add scope specs to the spec/models/projects_spec.rb